machanism-org/machai/ghostwriter/src/site/markdown/act.md

 If the user provides request text after the Act name, that text becomes `public.prompt`.

 The Act format has no separate top-level TOML key named `prompt`.
-The user-prompt property is `public.prompt`, normally inserted into `inputs`.
+In practical Act configuration, the “prompt property” is `public.prompt`, normally inserted into `inputs`.
 An Act can define its fallback value in the `[default]` section:

 ```toml
 [default]